 - Florida Handbook on Civil Discovery.
 It is anticipated that a new Civil Discovery Handbook will be published this Bar year.
 The Handbook is published through the joint efforts of The Trial Lawyers Section, the Conference of Circuit Judges, and the Conference of County Court Judges.
 The Handbook aims to curtail perceived discovery abuses and is provided to all approximately 1,300 members of the State and Federal judiciary in Florida.
 A copy of the Handbook is provided to each judge in the state of Florida, and most judges have a copy at their bench as a commonly used resource.

 - CLE’s.
 The Section will continue to provide extensive CLE programs, both online and in-person during the upcoming year.
 Programs will include Hot Topics in Evidence and Advanced Medical Malpractice, among many others.

 The Trial Lawyers Section provides impressive and exclusive benefits to its members.
 Through its programs, advocacy, on-line resources, and CLE’s, Section membership is essentially one-stop shopping for a Florida trial lawyer.
 We strive to provide our members the very best resources which will enable them to provide their clients the very best advocacy.
 We also advocate for trial lawyers and promote the hard work of trial lawyers to the public, allowing trial lawyers to better serve their clients.

-The Trial Lawyers Section offers many exclusive benefits to its membership, and it serves as a network for both young and seasoned trial lawyers from Pensacola and through Jacksonville and down to Key West.
-The Section represents the finest trial lawyers from all areas of the litigation practice, and we strive to support the interests of plaintiff’s attorneys, defense lawyers and commercial litigators that try cases in both the State and Federal Courts.
+At the same time, the Section serves as a network for both young and experienced trial lawyers from throughout the state of Florida.
+Our highly diverse membership includes the finest trial lawyers from all areas of litigation practice, including plaintiff’s attorneys, defense attorneys, and commercial litigators practicing in both State and Federal courts.

-Chair of the Executive Council of the Trial Lawyers Section
+Chair of the Executive Council of the Florida Bar Trial Lawyers Section